Main focus > WEEE / Electrical (waste) equipment

 Operators of electronic marketplaces as well as fulfillment service providers in the area of electrical or electronic equipment are also no longer exempt from new obligations in some EU states and prospectively EU-wide and are required to verify registration documents.

-In the event of non-compliance, there is the threat of administrative offence proceedings and severe fines, e.g. in Germany of up to €100,000 for all actors who do not comply with the legal obligations in an orderly manner.
+Non-compliance may result in administrative offense proceedings and severe fines, e.g. in Germany of up to €100,000 for all players who do not properly comply with the legal obligations.

 Don’t miss out on your legal obligations in the respective EU countries and get in touch now to be informed about the obligations in the respective sales markets and to implement them safely.